sindresorhus/got/readme.md

 **Note:** If you provide this option, `got.stream()` will be read-only.

 JSON body.
-The `Content-Type` header will be set to `application/json` if it's not defined.
+If the `Content-Type` header is not set, it will be set to `application/json`.

 ###### responseType